NLnetLabs/rpki-doc/source/krill/multi-user/authorization.rst

 ..
 Warning:: By default, user attributes and their values are shown in the Krill
              web user interface and the web user interface stores these attributes in browser local storage.
-To prevent sensitive attributes being revealed by the browser you can mark them as private.
+To prevent sensitive attributes being revealed in the browser you can mark them as private.
+One possible use for this is to restrict access using the ``exc_cas`` attribute but not reveal the name of the restricted CA by doing so.

-             Private attributes are still sent to the browser but are not accessible by the Krill web user interface application because they are encrypted using a key only known to the server.
-The encryption key is generated on Krill startup (if not already existing) and so is unique to the Krill server instance.

              See ``auth_private_attributes`` in ``krill.conf`` file for more information.